10 Worst Instagram Offenses That Could Be Slowing Your Follower Growth

 Photo via Instagram @madisonsandersevents (an awesome KC wedding planner who always geo-tags her posts!)

 This is similar to the points above about tagging and hashtags.
-If you’re not using geo-tags on your posts, you’re not telling the full story and you’re not giving your posts the opportunity to be discovered via map in Instagram.
+If you’re not using geo-tags on your posts, you’re not telling the full story and you’re not allowing your posts to be discovered via map in Instagram.
 This is especially important for any photos you post that were taken at a venue (and paramount if you are a venue!).

 The Exception?
 None!
-Even if you can’t find the exact location the photo was taken, you should try to geo-tag your photo to a city, a neighborhood, or even a state.
+Even if you can’t find the exact location where the photo was taken, you should try to geo-tag it to a city, a neighborhood or even a state.

 8. Instagram Offense: You never tag anyone in your photos.